There are millions of history books for kids out there — but very few children’s books about LGBTQ+ history.

 In the meantime, these stories fill an important gap, and teach all of us about important people and events that have often been overlooked.

-11 Children’s Books About LGBT+ Trailblazers
+15 Children’s Books About LGBT+ Trailblazers

 I really appreciate that this book doesn’t shy away from the opposition to Milk’s fight for LGBT+ rights, and it includes the tragic assassination of Milk and George Moscone (in a kid-appropriate way).
 It also looks forward to the strides at the made since the time of the rainbow flag’s creation.
 This is a must-read with kids ages 6 and up.

 This book invites readers into a pride celebration, and shows why we celebrate unity and acceptance among all people every June.
 It also includes a helpful guide for parents that gives tips on discussing questions kids may have about Pride.

 This is such a fantastic resource!
 Pohlen’s book explores LGBT+ history from before 1900 to the present day.
 Readers will learn about Bayard Rustin, Christine Jorgensen, Alan Turing, and many more heroes and world-changers.

 Keith Haring’s iconic artwork is immediately recognizable.
 This biography, written by Haring’s sister, is much like his artwork: bright, unpretentious, and full of life.
 It tells not only of Haring’s talent, but also his generosity, his love of children, and his drive to keep creating art, even when others doubted him.
 Haring’s art is incorporated into the gorgeous illustrations by Robert Neubecker.
 This is a great book to read with kids ages 5 and up; little ones will definitely respond to Haring’s colorful artwork and will be inspired to follow their own passions.

 As a boy, Gilbert Baker loved art, sewing, and anything that was colorful or sparkly.
 But his father didn’t support his passions, and he took away Gilbert’s art supplies.
 Gilbert vowed that one day he’d live in a place that was full of color.
 That place ended up being San Francisco in the 1970s, and Baker didn’t just add color to the world, he created a symbol of LGBT+ pride that is recognized all over the world.

 Del Martin and Phyllis Lyon loved each other, and they loved their community.
 Their love and kindness changed the city of San Francisco, and had effects that could be felt around the world.

 People who are lesbian, gay, bisexual, transgender, and/or queer (LGBTQ) are more visible and accepted in our society than ever before.
 However, anyone who wants to learn about LGBTQ history and culture will probably have to search for that information on their own.
 Many students have never learned anything about LGBTQ history.
 They may not have realized that some of the authors whose works they read (or whose works were read to them) were LGBTQ.
 They may not know that major discoveries and contributions to the fields of science, mathematics, and technology were made by LGBTQ people.
 And they may not be aware of the ways in which LGBTQ people have been oppressed, and what they did to fight back against it.